What is inulin? Inulin is a saccharide and is a prebiotic.

 Butyrate and propionate have roles in autism.

-Prebiotics can effect many areas of the body
+Prebiotics can affect many areas of the body

 Inulin has been used widely to improve GI issues however prebiotics, such as inulin, can also exert effects elsewhere in the body: